 PlanetHS used Whatfix to collect customer feedback in-app, with far higher response rates than emailed surveys.
 Collecting and implementing ongoing customer or employee feedback can help you quickly find and address any issues during the course of your digital transformation.

-This digital transformation case study also shows how a simple solution can solve a major problem.
+These digital transformation case studies also shows how a simple solution can solve a major problem.
 By implementing informational prompts, PlanetHS improved registration flow and cut down on human error.
 In your own digital transformation, you can add informational prompts and tips to make complicated processes easier to learn.

 The company in each digital transformation case study faced a unique challenge when it implemented new technology, and each had to find a personalized solution.
 Their challenges can show you what issues to watch for during your own digital transformation, but the specific solutions you find will need to be personalized for your company.

 Open communication with your customers and employees will help you spot potential issues early on, and you can use case studies like these as a starting point.

 Keeping reading our articles and subscribe to our updates if you’re looking for more examples of successful digital transformation.

 If you would like to learn how you can achieve these results by using a digital adoption platform, then schedule a conversation with our experts today.